ansible/workshops/exercises/ansible_windows/4-projects/README.md

 Sit back, watch the magic happen

-One of the first things you will notice is the summary section.
-This gives you details about your job such as who launched it, what playbook it’s running, what the status is, i.e. pending, running, or complete.
+Once again you should be presented with a Job log page.
+Selecting the **Details** tab should show you the variable you passed into the playbook among other details.

 ![Job Summary](images/4-job-summary-details.png)